mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Deal 1 damage to an enemy minion and teleport it anywhere.

 name:     Horrific Visage
-text:     Give all enemy minions -4 Attack until your next turn.
+text:     Give all enemy minions -4⚔️ until your next turn.

 name:     Horror Burster
 text:     **Dying Wish**:  Transform a random friendly minion into a 6/6 Horror.